Full jury of 12 people and 6 alternates is seated in Trump's hush money trial in New York

-Lawyers spent days quizzing dozens of New Yorkers to choose the panel that has vowed to put their personal views aside and impartially judge whether the presumptive Republican presidential nominee is guilty or not.
-The jury includes a sales professional, a software engineer, an English teacher and multiple lawyers.

-Just after the jury was seated, emergency crews responded to a park outside the courthouse, where a person was on fire.
-People rushed over with a fire extinguisher and worked to bat the flames away before the person was taken away on a stretcher.
-The person's condition was not immediately known.
+The panel, which includes a software engineer, investment banker, English teacher and multiple lawyers, took final shape after lawyers spent days quizzing dozens of potential jurors on whether they can impartially judge the presumptive Republican presidential nominee.

+The judge said lawyers will present opening statements Monday morning before prosecutors begin laying out their case alleging a scheme to cover up negative stories Trump feared would hurt his 2016 presidential campaign.

-The trial will place Trump in a Manhattan courtroom for weeks, forcing him to juggle his dual role as criminal defendant and political candidate against the backdrop of his hotly contested race against President Joe Biden.
-It will feature salacious and unflattering testimony his opponent will no doubt seize on to try to paint him as unfit to return as commander in chief.
+The trial unfolding in Manhattan thrusts Trump's legal problems into the heart of his hotly contested race against President Joe Biden, with Trump's opponent likely to seize on unflattering and salacious testimony to make the case he's unfit to return as commander in chief.

+Trump, meanwhile, is using the prosecution as a political rallying cry, casting himself as a victim while juggling his dual roles as criminal defendant and presidential candidate.

+Just after the jury was seated, emergency crews responded to a park outside the Manhattan courthouse, where a man had set himself on fire.
+The man took out pamphlets espousing conspiracy theories and spread them around the park before dousing himself in a flammable substance and setting himself aflame, officials said.
+He was in critical condition Friday afternoon.

-Trump has spent the week sitting quietly in the courtroom as lawyers press potential jurors on their views about him in a search for any bias that could preclude them from hearing the case.
-During breaks in the proceedings, he has lashed out about the allegations and the judge to cameras in the hallway, using his mounting legal problems as a political rallying cry to cast himself of a victim.
+Trump has spent the week sitting quietly in the courtroom as lawyers pressed potential jurors on their views about him in a search for any bias that would preclude them from hearing the case.
+During breaks in the proceedings, he has railed against the case on social media or to TV cameras in the hallway, calling it a politically motivated “witch hunt.”

+"This Trial is a Long, Rigged, Endurance Contest, dealing with Nasty, Crooked People, who want to DESTROY OUR COUNTRY,” he wrote Friday on social media.

-Over several days, dozens of members of the jury pool have been dismissed after saying they don’t believe they can be fair.
-Others have expressed anxiety about having to decide such a consequential case with outsized media attention.
-The judge has ruled that their names will be known only to prosecutors, Trump and their legal teams.
+Over five days of jury selection, dozens of people were dismissed from the jury pool after saying they didn't believe they could be fair.
+Others expressed anxiety about having to decide such a consequential case with outsized media attention, even though the judge has ruled that jurors' names will be known only to prosecutors, Trump and their legal teams.

 One woman who had been chosen to serve on the jury was dismissed Thursday after she raised concerns over messages she said she got from friends and family when aspects of her identity became public.
 On Friday, another woman broke down in tears while being questioned by a prosecutor about her ability to decide the case based only on evidence presented in court.